DrGJGuerrero/ds210-syllabus/README.md

 3. Apply fundamental statistical modeling
 4. Use basic machine learning algorithms
 5. Evaluate industry-standard software
-6. Describe business data utilization
+6. Describe how a business utilizes its data
 7. Analyze real-world datasets

 #### Course Student Learning Outcomes

 Upon successful completion of this course, you will be (BETTER) able to ...
-- Problem solve and analyze data utilizing effective critical thinking skills
+- Examine data utilizing effective critical thinking skills
-- Demonstrates an understanding and application of Jesuit ideals and ethics
+- Demonstrate an application of Jesuit ideals and ethics
-- Use of media tools to promoting positive change in the community while exploring growth in service and justice
+- Create media tools to promote positive change in the community
+- Evaluate the growth of service and justice initiatives through digital platforms
-- Supports teamwork through respect and inclusivity while enhancing leadership qualities
+- Support teamwork through respect and inclusivity while enhancing leadership qualities

 ## Schedule